openreferral/specification/README.md

 # Open Referral

-Human Services Data Specification defines content that provides the minimum set of data for Information and Referral (I&R) applications as well as specialized service directory applications.
+Human Services Data Specification defines a minimal set of data for publishing machine-readable directory information about health, human, and social services; their locations and accessibility details; and the organizations that provide them.
 Read the [spec here](Human%20Services%20Data%20Specification%20%20v1.0.md).

 Information about the Open Referral Initiative is available at [https://openreferral.org](https://openreferral.org)